How to conduct a Health and Safety Audit

 What does a Health and Safety Audit involve?

-The SafetyWallet OHS Audit on the OHS management systems and programme identifies whether the systems are operating in an efficient and effective way, or whether they need to be improved.
+The SafetyWallet OHS Audit on the OHS management systems and program identifies whether the systems are operating in an efficient and effective way, or whether they need to be improved.

 An audit can either form part of a continuous system, such as the case with internal audits which are conducted by an appointed internal audit team, or they can form an independent part of an ongoing program, such as with external audits conducted yearly by the SafetyWallet audit team along with management.